Kamholtz/notes/vault/lang.cljs.libs.react.md

 [Slack thread](https://clojurians.slack.com/archives/C073DKH9P/p1649401136457189)

-Issue: child component was not updating in response an event
+Issue: child component was not updating in response an event which changed data that the child component was subscribed to.
+Adding the subscription to the parent caused it to update in response to the event, however.

 - `r/reactify-component`
 - `r/as-element`